simonknittel/aws-static-site/README.md

-# aws-static-site template
+# aws-static-site

-Boilerplate for Terraform to hosting a static site on AWS S3 served via CloudFront.
+Boilerplate for Terraform to host a static site on AWS S3 served via CloudFront.

 ## Setup